DavidFW1960/Aussie-Broadband-Usage-Meter/README.md

 ![Clean message](reset_skin_message.png)

 Then refresh the skin (right click on it and select refresh) and follow the prompts.
+The only way to execute the usage script is by refreshing the skin.
+Directly accessing the usage skin will result in an error being generated telling you to refresh the skin.

 5) You will be prompted for your Aussie Broadband login details.